arts & culture

-We provide one-year grants (primarily project-based) for new ideas and proven approaches specific to improving social, racial and economic justice for marginalized communities.
+We provide one-year grants (primarily general operating funds) for new ideas and proven approaches specific to improving social, racial and economic justice for marginalized communities.
 Requests may include advocacy, organizing, legal and other services with an emphasis on systems change and building power in communities harmed by inequitable policies and institutions.

 Note: Child Welfare requests are now considered in this funding stream